Come Fly with Me

 Size of the first known pterosaur Pterodactylus antiquus (flying and walking positions) compared with a human.
 Blue = subadult holotype specimen, green = estimated size of mature skull specimen BMMS 7 (sizes after Bennett, 2013).
 Grid section = 1 square meter.

-icon of an image Pterodactylus scale by Matt Martyniuk is licensed under CC BY-SA 3.0.
+Pterodactylus scale by Matt Martyniuk is licensed under CC BY-SA 3.0.

 Illustration of a yeti (head and shoulders only) in front of a flower pattern.